Kickstart your weight-loss journey now—with 6 months free!Learn More

 Black pepper

-Uncooked farmed Atlantic salmon
+Uncooked farmed salmon fillet(s) with or without skin

 Cooking spray